 The History of iMazing and Its Maker

-iMazing was originally called DiskAid and was developed by DigiDNA, an independent software developer incorporated in 2008 under the name of DigiDNA Sàrl in Geneva, Switzerland.
+iMazing was originally called DiskAid.
+It was developed by DigiDNA, an independent software developer incorporated in 2008 under the name DigiDNA Sàrl in Geneva, Switzerland.

 Here’s a screenshot I took while searching for DigiDNA in SOGC (Swiss Official Gazette of Commerce).
 Based on the preliminary research, DigiDNA is definitely a legit corporation.